OpenMS/pyopenms-docs/docs/source/algorithms.rst

 In this example the number of MS2 spectra before and after the merge do not change.
 This means that precursors were to dissimilar in RT and m/z.

 SpectraMerger presents a method ``average`` to average experimental data over neighbouring spectra.
 The block of neighbouring spectra depends on the averaging type: ``gaussian`` or ``tophat``.
-The gaussian type checks for a weight < cutoff value, whereas tophat averages over a range (by default 5 steps left and right from each scan).
+The gaussian type checks for a weight < cutoff value, whereas tophat averages over a range (by default a window of 5 scans left and right from each current scan).
 Per default SpectraMerger averages MS1 spectra.

 .. code-block:: python